 I don't really have a farm.
 I don't even have a small holding.
-I just keep a number of small animals that I share with the public in aid of the charity Porridge and Rice a few times a year when I am not tutoring maths, english or another subject as KS Learning.
+I just keep a number of small animals as pets that I share with the public in aid of the charity Porridge and Rice a few times a year when I am not tutoring maths, english or another subject as KS Learning.

-I live in Whitton about 10 minutes from Heathrow between Hounlsow and Twickenham.
+I live in Whitton in the UK about 10 minutes from Heathrow between Hounlsow and Twickenham in Greater London.
 I live with my wife, 3 children, 1 dog, 2 rabbits, 7 Pekin ducks, a flock of Pekin bantam chickens, 4 chinchillas, several guinea pigs, a group of African Pygmy hedgehogs, and numerous birds like a number of budgies, various finches, diamond doves, Zebra doves, and Chinese painted quails.

-I welcome visitors by arrangement either to buy an animal or simply to take a look.
+I welcome visitors by arrangement either to buy or pet an animal.
 If it is the latter, all I ask is a donation for the charity I support, Porridge and Rice, which supports schools in the Nairobi slums in Kenya.
 Please contact me if you wish to visit to see an animal for sale or just to pet a chicken, a duck, or a rabbit

-I arrange open days three to four days a year when people can visit, see and pet my animals for themselves.
-There are usually other activities on these open days like face painting, balloon modelling, and mehndi henna designs with all proceeds going to the charity, Porridge and Rice.
-So far, we have had some wonderful days with lots of people visiting and enjoying the opportunity to hold and pet the animals, and learn more about the work that the entrance fees will support.
-Hopefully, there will be many more.
+I arrange open days 3 to 4 days a year when people can visit to see and pet my animals for themselves.
+There are usually other activities on these open days like face painting, balloon modelling, and henna with all proceeds going to the charity, Porridge and Rice.
+So far, we have had some wonderful days with lots of people enjoying the opportunity to hold and pet the animals, and learn more about the work that the entrance fees will support.

-Fertile chicken and quail eggs are available free to schools in return for a donation to the charity Porridge and Rice.
-In addition, I have an incubator for rental to schools if they wish to hatch eggs for pupils.
-The rental fee goes directly to Porridge and Rice and I will rehome any unwanted chicks.
-Furthermore, if you have any additional poultry and small animals looking for a new home, please contact me.
+Fertile chicken and quail eggs are available free to schools in return for a donation to the charity Porridge and Rice and I will rehome any unwanted chicks.
+Furthermore, if you have any additional poultry and small animals looking for a new home, please contact me to rehome them.

 Finally, 'Hello' from the ducks at 64.